KoralQuery

 count should be used for requests as well as for responses of query processors.
 Similar implementations have a different key for requests, using itemsPerPage.
 We recommend using the rewrite mechanisms of KoralQuery to report on difference between request and response vounts.

-totalResults should reflect occurrences of the query structure in all documents of collection.
+totalResults should reflect occurrences of the query structure in all documents of corpus or collection.
 This is not necessarily the base for paging, as the base of paging may be documents, corpora etc. instead.
 The value 0 indicates that there was no match.
 A negative value may indicate that the total number of results is not known, not reportable etc. Further parameters may alter the interpretation of totalResults, e.g. to say the value is only approximated or there are at least these numbers of matches.

 Regular Expressions